20852 customer reviews

-In Italy, Etruscans and Latins were already cultivating vines.
-When the Greeks established their colonies here, they gave part of the territory the name Œnotria, meaning "the land of wine".
-By the end of the Roman Empire, the area planted with vines was already considerable, thanks in particular to the land given to veterans and the authorization to plant grape varieties.
+In Italy, the Etruscans and Latins were already cultivating vines.
+When they established their colonies there, the Greeks named part of the territory Oenotria, which means "land of wine."
+By the end of the Roman Empire, the area planted with vines was already considerable, thanks in particular to the land given to veterans and the authorizations to plant grape varieties there.

-Viticulture was subsequently maintained at a high level of production, thanks in particular to the monasteries, and expanded rapidly in the 19th century.
-As throughout Europe, phylloxera wreaked havoc on Italian vineyards.
-The wars and crises of the 20th century changed the economics of winegrowing, with production exported in large quantities, no doubt to the detriment of quality.
-For a long time, this change was detrimental to the most demanding Italian producers, whose know-how ensured a level of excellence that is now increasingly recognized.
+Subsequently, viticulture was maintained at a high level of production, thanks in particular to the monasteries, and grew rapidly in the 19th century.
+As in the rest of Europe, phylloxera wreaked havoc on Italian vineyards.
+The wars and crises of the 20th century changed the economics of viticulture, with production being exported in large quantities, undoubtedly to the detriment of quality.
+This change was detrimental to the most demanding Italian producers for a long time, whose expertise ensures a level of excellence that is now increasingly recognized.

 Italy is now the world's leading wine producer, ahead of France.
 Vineyards stretch across all Italian regions from Veneto to Sicily.
-The climate is naturally predominantly Mediterranean: dry and warm.
-Naturally, given the extent and diversity of its vineyards, Italy boasts a huge variety of grape varieties.
-It's worth noting, however, that winegrowers have managed to preserve the grape varieties typical of the peninsula (in estates such as Il Palagio), the most outstanding of which are Nebbiolo, Sangiovese, Barbera, Schiava, Dolcetto and Corvina for red wines, and Moscato, Trebbiano, Malvasia and Vermentino for white wines.
+The climate is naturally predominantly Mediterranean: dry and hot.
+Of course, given the size and diversity of its vineyards, Italy benefits from a wide variety of grape varieties.
+However, it should be noted that winegrowers have managed to preserve the grape varieties typical of the peninsula (in estates such as Il Palagio), the most notable of which are Nebbiolo, Sangiovese, Barbera, Schiava, Dolcetto and Corvina for red wines, and Moscato, Trebbiano, Malvasia and Vermentino for white wines.

-Buy the best Italian wines in private sale!
+Buy the best Italian wines in a private sale!

 -20€